 A coin-operated copier/scanner/fax machine is located on the first floor near the Circulation Desk.
-The cost is ten cents per photocopy.
+The cost is ten cents per photocopy; copying and scanning are free of charge.

 Food and Beverages

 Food and drinks are not allowed in the library.